 totalitarianism leads to growth,

-leads to growth,
+democracy leads to growth,

-leads to democracy,
+and growth leads to democracy,

 I think the situation is pretty clear.
 Ceteris paribus, all other things held constant, economic growth and democracy perpetuate each other.
 I see it as a cycle: once you establish a strong trend of growth or of democracy, you're on the right track.
 A good totalitarian dictator probably won't get you on the road to democracy, but with benevolent policy-making he or she could get your economy into a growth spurt, from which, through the people and totalitarian government working together, you may be able to transition to a more democratic system.
 Democracy is where you eventually want to be, as it's more conducive to continued economic growth, but all hope is not lost simply because a state is currently under totalitarian rule.